adityayadav73/Data-Analytics-Project/README.md

 ## Netflix_titles Data Analysis & Visuallization
 ## Overview
-This project focuses on analyzing and visualizing all Tv Shows and Movies meta date on netflix.
+This project focuses on analyzing and visualizing all TV Shows and Movies metadata on netflix.

 ## Project Objectives
 -Perform data cleaning and preprocessing
--Coduct exploratory data analysis
+-Conduct exploratory data analysis
 -Visualize key netflix data
--Identify patterns in netflix all tv movies show find the trinds
+-Identify patterns in netflix all tv movies show find the trends

 ## Visualizations Created